snkashis/android-docs/src/pages/java/overview/optimization.md

 ---
 title: "Optimization"
 description: "Official documentation on the Mapbox Java SDK Optimization API"
-sideNavSections:
+prependJs:
-  - title: "Optimization request"
+  - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
-  - title: "Optimization response"
+  - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
 ---

 The Mapbox Optimization API returns a duration-optimized route between the input coordinates.
 This is also known as solving the [Traveling Salesperson Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
 A typical use case for this API is planning the route for deliveries in a city.
 An optimized route can be retrieved for car driving, bicycling, walking, or hiking.